A-Ahmed100216/Eng74_Week2/DailyNotes/day8.md

 GROUP BY SupplierID
 ```

-* HAVING- Used instead of WHERE when filtering on subgroups.
+* **HAVING**- Used instead of WHERE when filtering on subgroups.
 Essentially when we try to call an alias using WHERE, it will throw an error as it has not yet been created.
 HAVING allows us to call this alias.
 ```sql
 SELECT <grouping_column>,
     SUM(<column>) AS <new_name>,